 Similar to the deductible, you can save some serious cash by reducing your car insurance coverage.
 After a few years, the need to insure against damage to the car decreases.

 According to Esurance: In many cases, the premium you pay on comprehensive and collision coverages including the deductible you opt for may outstrip the overall value of the car itself.
-Since the maximum you can be reimbursed is the value of the car, consider whether you need to include them to your policy.
+Since the maximum you can be reimbursed is the value of the car, consider whether you need to include them in your policy.

 9. Compare Prices Annually